9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

     random number depends on the value of the preceding random number in the list, but we have scattered the list elements randomly among our processor cores.
-If we did not evaluate the list elements prior to sorting, we would suffer a terrible \"ping pong\" effect: not only would evaluation bounce from one core to another, performance would suffer.
+If we did not evaluate the list elements prior to sorting, we would suffer a terrible "ping pong" effect: not only would evaluation bounce from one core to another, performance would suffer.